aws-samples/amazon-serverless-datalake-workshop/instructions.md

       - On **Edit date format** dialog, enter the format `dd/MMM/yyyy:HH:mm:ss` and click **Validate**.
 You should see that QuickSight is now able to recognize the `timestamp` as a valid **Date** type
       - Click **Update** to apply the change.
   19. From **Fields** pane, filter the dataset to remove columns that are note required for analysis.
 Uncheck columns `bytes`, `firstname`, `zip`,`zipcodetype`, `http`, `uslocation`, `locationtype`,`decommissioned`
-  20. (Optional) At top of the page, enter name for the dashboard E.g. MyFirstDashboard
+  20. (Optional) At top of the page, enter name for the dashboard `weblogs-insights`
   20. Click **Save & visualize**

 ### Visualizing the data using Amazon QuickSight